JavaScript

 God enlightened Peter during the next two days’ events.
 This vision had been preparing him for important new understanding about Gentiles, which would otherwise have been too difficult for his Jewish mind to accept.
 Notice verse 28.
 From this point forward, God wanted him to understand that he must never regard any human being as common or unclean.
 The vision was not talking about unclean meat!

 This represented a staggering shift in understanding and practice for a Jewish fisherman who had once marveled that Jesus would even talk with a Samaritan (Gentile) woman (John 4:27).
-In verse 9 of John’s account, Christ had said, “for Jews have no dealings with Samaritans.”
+In verse 9 of John’s account, the woman had said, “for the Jews have no dealings with the Samaritans.”
 This would have been Peter’s understanding from that time forward.

 The real meaning of this account—of God opening the way for non-Israelites to be converted—is well understood by theologians and Bible scholars.
 Nevertheless, many professing Christians attempt to justify the eating of unclean meat today by distorting the real meaning of Peter’s vision.
 In Peter’s own words, we read, “God has shown me that I should not call any man common or unclean” (Acts 10:28).
 That is the point!